MikhailMS/java-shop-example/README.md

       - [ ] Once order is completed, service will update inventory in the DB and update local copy of the inventory
       - [ ] It will also check, if order can be made, ie not enough products in the inventory
       - [ ] If product(-s) not available to order, notify user and administrator

+## Bug trace
+  - [ ] When adding new product via form, product is added, but then I cannot change its amount
+  - [ ] restoreBasketFromDB method shall be fixed, as currently it's hardcoded to use fixed weight and price for all restored products in Basket

 ## Build and tested on MacOS and Java 1.8 (_**required**_)